-Venerable Tenzin is a Founding Member of the Vishwa Shanti Stupa (World Peace Pagoda) in New Delhi, India, and also serves on the Board of several academic, humanitarian, and religious organizations.
+Venerable Tenzin is a Founding Member of the Vishwa Shanti Stupa (World Peace Pagoda) in New Delhi and Sarnath, India, and also serves on the Board of several academic, humanitarian, and religious organizations.
 He lectures internationally on subjects ranging from philosophy, science, ethics and religion to socio-political thought.
 He also teaches traditional Buddhist philosophy and practice through the Prajnopaya Institute.

 In his spare time (which he seldom has) Venerable Tenzin Priyadarshi delights in photography, calligraphy, flower arrangement, and Tea Ceremony.

 May I be a protector for those without protection,

 A guide for travelers- a boat, a bridge, and a ship for those who wish to cross over!

 May I be a lamp for those who seek light, a bed for those who seek rest,

 May I be a servant for all beings who desire a servant.